anushkumar13/DBMS/01_Introduction_to_DBMS.md

 ---

-# Database kya hota hai?
+# What is a Database?

-Agar main ek simple analogy doon, toh samajh: **Database** ek digital locker ki tarah hota hai, jahan pe tum apna data safe and organized tareeke se store kar sakte ho.
-Jaise ek locker mein tum apne important documents ko rakhte ho, waise hi database mein tum apne data ko rakhte ho, taaki jab chaaho tab usse easily access kar sako.
+If I give you a simple analogy, think of a **Database** as a digital locker where you can store your data in a safe and organized manner.
+Just like you keep your important documents in a locker, similarly, you store your data in a database so that you can easily access it whenever needed.

 ---

-##  Database ka Definition:
+## Definition of Database:

-**Database** ek systematic collection hota hai data ka, jismein data ko store, manage, aur retrieve kiya jaata hai efficiently.
-Iska main purpose hota hai ki data ko securely store kiya jaaye aur easy access ho sake jab zaroorat ho.
+A **Database** is a systematic collection of data, where the data is stored, managed, and retrieved efficiently.
+Its main purpose is to store data securely and provide easy access whenever required.

 ---

 ## Real-Life Analogy:

-Socho, tumhare paas ek **library** hai, jismein kai saare books hain:
+Imagine you have a **library** with many books:

-* Agar tumhe ek specific book dhoondhni ho, toh library mein kuch organization hona chahiye.
+* If you want to find a specific book, the library must be organized.

 **Library = Database**
 **Books = Data**
 **Organized Sections = Tables, Rows, Columns (DBMS)**

-Jaise library mein books categorize hoti hain (title, author, genre ke basis pe), waise hi database mein data organize hota hai.
+Just like books in a library are categorized (by title, author, genre), data in a database is also organized.

 ---

-##  Database ka Structure:
+## Structure of a Database:

 ### Tables:

-Database ka basic structure **tables** hoti hain.
+The basic structure of a database is **tables**.

 ### Columns:

-Data ke specific attributes ko represent karte hain.
+They represent specific attributes of the data.
 **Example:** Name, Age, Roll No

 ### Rows:

-Har individual record ko represent karte hain.
+They represent individual records.

 #### Example of Students Table:

 | Roll No | Name  | Age | Department |
 | ------- | ----- | --- | ---------- |